wordofwarning/wordofwarning.org/current/2020-domestic/july/index.md

 Real lives, real stories, real homes.

-July's Domestic was previewed by <a href="http://creativetourist.com/event/domestic" target="_blank">creativetourist.com</a> and a <a href="http://manchesterwire.co.uk/guide/free-things-to-do-at-home-and-in-manchester-this-week-ft-xs-malarkey-comedy" target="_blank">Manchester Wire 'free thing to do at home this week'</a>.
+Domestic was previewed by <a href="http://creativetourist.com/event/domestic" target="_blank">creativetourist.com</a> and one of Manchester Wire's <a href="http://manchesterwire.co.uk/guide/free-things-to-do-at-home-and-in-manchester-this-week-ft-xs-malarkey-comedy" target="_blank">Free things to do this week</a>.

 #### Programme
 Afreena Islam · *A Word From Your Prime Minister*<br>&nbsp;&nbsp;Wash your hands and business as usual.